cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

 Unfortunately, the [.then()](/api/commands/then) command is not retried.
 Thus the test only runs the entire chain once before failing.

-<DocsImage src="/img/guides/retry-ability/random-number-first-attempt.png" alt="First attempt at writing the test" width-600 ></DocsImage>
+<DocsImage src="/img/guides/retry-ability/v10/random-number-first-attempt.png" alt="First attempt at writing the test"></DocsImage>

 #### <Icon name="check-circle" color="green"></Icon> Correctly waiting for values